-- (3) For the renewal of a professional certificate, the following requirements must be met: - (a) The applicant must earn a minimum of 6 college credits or 120 inservice points or a combination thereof.
+- (3) For the renewal of a professional certificate, the following requirements must be met: - The applicant must earn a minimum of 6 college credits or 120 inservice points or a combination thereof.
 For each area of specialization to be retained on a certificate, the applicant must earn at least 3 of the required credit hours or equivalent inservice points in the specialization area.
 Education in "clinical educator" training pursuant to s.
-1004.04(5)(b) and credits or points that provide training in the area of scientifically researched, knowledge-based reading literacy and computational skills acquisition, exceptional student education, normal child development, and the disorders of development may be applied toward any specialization area.
+1004.04(5)(b); participation in mentorship and induction activities, including as a mentor, pursuant to s.
+1012.56(8)(a); and credits or points that provide training in the area of scientifically researched, knowledge-based reading literacy, including explicit, systematic, and sequential approaches to reading instruction, developing phonemic awareness, and implementing multisensory intervention strategies, and computational skills acquisition, exceptional student education, normal child development, and the disorders of development may be applied toward any specialization area.
 Credits or points that provide training in the areas of drug abuse, child abuse and neglect, strategies in teaching students having limited proficiency in English, or dropout prevention, or training in areas identified in the educational goals and performance standards adopted pursuant to ss.
-1000.03(5) and 1008.345 may be applied toward any specialization area.
+1000.03(5) and 1008.345 may be applied toward any specialization area, except specialization areas identified by State Board of Education rule that include reading instruction or intervention for any students in kindergarten through grade 6.
 Credits or points earned through approved summer institutes may be applied toward the fulfillment of these requirements.
 Inservice points may also be earned by participation in professional growth components approved by the State Board of Education and specified pursuant to s.
-1012.98 in the district's approved master plan for inservice educational training, including, but not limited to, serving as a trainer in an approved teacher training activity, serving on an instructional materials committee or a state board or commission that deals with educational issues, or serving on an advisory council created pursuant to s.
-1001.452. - (e) Beginning July 1, 2014, an applicant for renewal of a professional certificate must earn a minimum of one college credit or the equivalent inservice points in the area of instruction for teaching students with disabilities.
+1012.98 in the district's approved master plan for inservice educational training; however, such points may not be used to satisfy the specialization requirements of this paragraph. - (e) Beginning July 1, 2014, an applicant for renewal of a professional certificate must earn a minimum of one college credit or the equivalent inservice points in the area of instruction for teaching students with disabilities.
 The requirement in this paragraph may not add to the total hours required by the department for continuing education or inservice training.